 This work provides the first global assessment, to our knowledge, of both urban greenspace, and a combined measure of urban green and blue space, using two satellite-based datasets.
 We found that C40 cities vary greatly in their amount, type, and distribution of natural spaces.
 For some cities, the inclusion of water in the definition of natural space made a substantial impact, in some cases doubling the estimated amount of nature within city bounds.
 While much of the existing literature on urban nature has focused solely on greenspace, our results show blue space can greatly contribute to urban nature in many cities.
 We compared existing levels of urban natural space to the C40 Urban Nature Declaration targets and found that most C40 cities already meet one or both targets.
 Of the 96 C40 cities, 77 (80%) have at least 30% green area while at least 70% of the population has access to green or blue space within a 15-minute walk in 45 cities (47%).
 Finally, we translated the C40 policy targets to the NDVI scale, linking our natural space exposure assessment to the exposure-response functions found in the health literature.
 The city-specific equivalent NDVI value to meet the Quality Total Cover target ranged from 0.352 to 0.565 and from the natural space NDVI value for the Equitable Spatial Distribution target ranged 0.498 to 0.767.
 The translations we provide can be used to quantify the health gains from expanding urban nature.

 While a translation between the C40 targets and NDVI is needed to assess health benefits of these goals, the NDVI metric is not without its limitations.
 First, NDVI relies solely on the greenness of an area, meaning it has no insight into the accessibility or quality of that space, which is relevant for health benefits.
 Public parks and private golf courses are not differentiated by the satellite.
 That said, there is some evidence to suggest that even just viewing green and blue spaces can have positive health benefits, such as reducing stress and anxiety and increasing productivity (Kaplan, 1993; Stephen Kaplan & Rachel Kaplan, 1989).
-Second, there may be forms of nature, that though neither blue nor green, present many of the same benefits as greenspace.
+Second, there may be forms of nature that, though neither blue nor green, present many of the same benefits as greenspace.
 For example, desert climates might feature sandy or rocky terrain that can be used for exercise, provide a place to gather with friends and family, and offer natural beauty.
 A 2022 review of natural spaces outside the “green” and “blue” paradigm looked at landscapes dominated by snow and ice, deserts, and caves and found some evidence that there are health benefits from these environments, which are not well-represented by NDVI (Li et al., 2023).
 While NDVI is an imperfect measure, it represents the best available science for quantifying greenspace globally.